Enter your postcode to find your nearest store to have a face-to-face chat!

 Red blood cells play an essential role in carrying oxygen around the body.
-The oxygen is carried in a protein called haemoglobin, contained within the red blood cells.
+The oxygen is carried by a protein called haemoglobin, contained within the red blood cells.
 If you are anaemic, you either have a reduced red blood cell count, or your haemoglobin levels are lower than normal.

-Because of this deficiency, your heart has to work harder to get oxygen to all the muscles and organs in your body; so you can become tired more quickly.
+Because of this deficiency, your heart has to work harder to get oxygen to all the muscles and organs in your body, so you can become tired more quickly.

 Anaemia is typically diagnosed via a blood count, which also enables the doctors to identify the cause and type of anaemia you have (as there are different types, requiring different treatments).
 Depending on the outcome of this test, you will learn whether you can fix your anaemia in the short-term, or whether it is a lifelong condition.

 Symptoms of anaemia

 Some of the symptoms of anaemia may include: